FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 # What exactly is PostgreSQL?

-PostgreSQL is an open-source database with a strong reputation for its reliability, flexibility, and support of open technical standards.
-Unlike other Relational Database Management Systems PostgreSQL supports both non-relational and relational data types.
-This makes it one of the most compliant, stable, and mature relational databases available today.
+PostgreSQL is a highly reliable open-source relational database known for its extensive features.
+It supports diverse data types, robust SQL, and ACID compliance, allowing high-performance systems.
+Over the years, it has demonstrated reliability, security, and compatibility, which makes it a popular choice of businesses worldwide.

 ## Using PostgreSQL with Node-RED

 The first thing we need to do to get things started is to install the PostgreSQL custom node and gain an understanding of PostgreSQL configuration details.

 1. Install `node-red-contrib-postgresql` by the pallet manager.
-You can choose other nodes too, but we chose this node because it is part of the [certified node catalogue by FlowFuse](https://flowfuse.com/certified-nodes/) which assures me that the node is robust, secure, and developed with high-quality.
+You can choose other nodes too, but we chose this node because it is part of the [certified node catalogue by FlowFuse](https://flowfuse.com/certified-nodes/) which assures that the node is robust, secure, and developed with high-quality.
-2. Before connecting to your PostgreSQL database, ensure you have the following information ready.
-Later We will add environment variables to configure the PostgreSQL node to connect with the database:
+2. Before connecting to your PostgreSQL database, ensure you have the following information ready and environment variables set up as discussed below in `Adding environment variable` section:

 - Host: IP address or hostname of your PostgreSQL server.
 - Port: By default, PostgreSQL uses port 5432.
 Ensure this matches your PostgreSQL server configuration.